 The soil should be firmly compacted and level just below the top of the tray.
-Read this article on why I believe it's better to grow in soil.
+Please read this article on why I believe it’s better to grow in soil.

 Even though we had problems growing microgreens on jute mats, broccoli might be one of the microgreens that will grow well on fiber mats.
 Still, broccoli grown on soil is fool-proof.

 Use a spray bottle to wet the soil surface with un-chlorinated water.
 Allow the water to soak into the soil, then respray the surface.
-If you see depressions or high spots on the soil, use your fingers to level the surface.
+Use your fingers to level the surface if you see depressions or high spots on the soil.

 The variety of broccoli we grow and sell is called Waltham broccoli.